amunategui/amunategui.github.io/_posts/2014-11-30-stringdist.md

 month: 11
 day: 30
 published: true
-summary: "<b>{stringdist}</b> can help make sense of large, text factor variables by clustering them into supersets.
-It allows preserving some of the contents substance without having to revert to full on natural language processing."
+summary: "<b>{stringdist}</b> can help make sense of large, text-based factor variables by clustering them into supersets.
+This approach preserves of some of the contents substance without having to revert to full-on natural language processing."
 image: stringdist/unnamed-chunk-6.png
 ---